What is a Good ACT Score?

 What's Considered a Good ACT Score?

-But most importantly, a “good” ACT score is one that gets you into the institution you want to go to, into the program you want to join, and helps you get some extra financial aid if you need it.
+Most importantly, a “good” ACT score is one that gets you into the institution you want to go to, into the program you want to join, and helps you get some extra financial aid if you need it.

-So you need to know that the more competitive a college is, the higher the bar will be for accepted ACT scores.
+So, you need to know that the more competitive a college is, the higher the bar will be for accepted ACT scores.
 Some of the most prestigious schools in the nation have student bodies with average ACT scores above 30.
 On the other hand, less competitive schools usually admit students with lower scores.

 What Kind of ACT Score Will You Need?